Mani (musician): Career

-Mounfield has often been viewed as having been the most amiable member of the Roses, both while the band were still together and following their break-up.
-Whilst in the past he had claimed that the band would reform only after "Manchester City won the European Cup", he was also viewed as the most likely member to be up for a Roses reunion.
+Mounfield was often viewed as the most amiable member of the Roses, both while the band were still together and after their break-up.
+After the Stone Roses split up, there had been frequent speculation that they might reform.
+Mounfield, a lifelong Manchester United fan, joked that the band would reform after "Manchester City won the European Cup".
+He was also viewed as the most likely member to be up for a Roses reunion.
 During the band's split, he occasionally joined their lead vocalist Ian Brown on stage for renditions of songs by the Stone Roses ("Waterfall", "Made of Stone", "I Am the Resurrection"), as happened in 2008 at Summercase Festival (in Madrid and Barcelona), when both Primal Scream and Brown were playing on the same day.
-Mounfield and ex-Stone Roses drummer Reni were interviewed for the Manchester Music show on BBC GMR whilst attending a gig by the Coral.
+Mounfield played bass on some demos for ex-Stone Roses drummer Reni and there were further rumours of the group reforming in 2005 when the two were interviewed for the Manchester Music show on BBC GMR whilst attending a gig in Manchester.
 Mounfield toured with the Enemy on their UK tour.

-Mounfield has a guest role in the biographical comedy drama film 24 Hour Party People (2002), and was in a supergroup band called Freebass with bassists Andy Rourke (formerly of the Smiths) and Peter Hook (Joy Division and New Order).
-Freebass disbanded before releasing their debut studio album, It's a Beautiful Life, in 2010.
+Mounfield had a guest role in the biographical comedy drama film 24 Hour Party People (2002).
+He was in a supergroup band called Freebass with bassists Andy Rourke (formerly of the Smiths) and Peter Hook (Joy Division and New Order).
+Freebass disbanded before releasing their debut studio album It's a Beautiful Life in 2010.
 He appeared at the "Manchester Versus Cancer" event on 30 March 2007, performing a DJ set and appearing with Ian Brown for the finale, the Stone Roses' "I Am the Resurrection".
-He also appeared as a celebrity guest at the 2009 World Darts Championship.
-He made a guest appearance at Paul Weller of the Jam's performance at Manchester Arena on 4 December 2010, playing tambourine.

-On 18 October 2011, Mani announced that he had left Primal Scream to reform the Stone Roses.
+Mani left Primal Scream for the Stone Roses 2012 reunion.
+He continued as a full-time Primal Scream member until his last appearance with them at Edinburgh's Hogmanay on 31 December 2011.